CDCgov/cfa-mkdocs-template/README.md

 The `.gitignore` in this repo has just one entry, `site/`, which is the default location where `mkdocs build` will put locally built docs.

+You should now be able to `mkdocs serve` and `mkdocs build`!

 ### Optional things

+#### YAML checking bugs

+Some of the Markdown extensions in `mkdocs.yaml` are "unsafe" and will trip the pre-commit hook `check-yaml`.
+You can remove these extension, ignore this file in the hook configuration with `exclude: "mkdocs.yaml"`, or add `args: ["--unsafe"]` to the pre-commit hook.

+#### Math rendering

+`docs/javascript/katex.js` provides math rendering.
+It is referenced in `mkdocs.yaml`.

+See the [mkdocs-material](https://squidfunk.github.io/mkdocs-material/reference/math/) for information on math rendering.

+Note that rendering ` ```math ` blocks requires a "superfences" option in `mkdocs.yaml`.

+#### API docs autogeneration

-- `docs/api.md` gives you an example of how to use [mkdocstrings](https://mkdocstrings.github.io/) to generate API documentation from doc strings.
+`docs/api.md` gives you an example of how to use [mkdocstrings](https://mkdocstrings.github.io/) to generate API documentation from doc strings.

-- GitHub continuous integration `.github/workflows/mkdocs`: On each PR, check that `mkdocs build` runs without error.
-On a push to main, upload the docs to GitHub Pages.
+#### GitHub continuous integration

+`.github/workflows/mkdocs.yaml` runs two jobs.
+On each PR and push to main, check that `mkdocs build` runs without error, and upload a copy of the build docs.
+On a push to main, deploy those built docs to GitHub Pages.

+Note that `mkdocs gh-deploy` uses the older strategy of using GitHub Pages, by pushing to a `gh-pages` branch.
+The action in this repo uses artifacts instead.
+See the [GitHub documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow) for more details.

+## Deployment

+`mkdocs gh-deploy` should just work, _whether your repo is on CDCGov or CDCEnt_.
+For repos on CDCGov, this will make a publicly-available website at `cdcgov.github.io/[repo]/`.

+> [!CAUTION]
+>
+> CFA policy requires that publicly-available documentation should only by used for documentation of software, not scientific results or publications.

+If your repo is in a private GitHub organization, a redirect will be made to a website only accessible with the appropriate credentials.

-## For use in this repo only
+## Contributing to this template

 - These files are a skeleton so that the API documentation can build:
   - `mkdtemp/`